Today, I’m sharing possibly the most classic Indian dish ever: Dal Tadka!

 - Sift through the lentils and remove any pebbles.
 Soak the lentils in cold water for 15 minutes and then drain them.

-- Add the garlic, ginger and serrano pepper.
-Cook for 60-90 seconds, or until garlic is lightly browned and the mixture is very fragrant.
-Add the curry powder, garam masala, coriander, and turmeric and stir to coat into the onions, and cook for about 30 seconds, stirring almost constantly.
+- Add the garlic, ginger, and serrano pepper.
+Stir frequently for 60 to 90 seconds, or until garlic is lightly browned and the mixture is very fragrant.
+Add the curry powder, garam masala, coriander, and turmeric and stir to coat into the onions, stirring almost constantly for about 30 seconds.
+If things stick, add a splash of water to scrape up any browned bits.

-- Deglaze the pan with the water (I use about 2 cups at this stage), scraping up any browned bits on the bottom of the pan.
-Add the soaked and drained lentils, 1 teaspoon kosher salt, and black pepper to taste.
+- Pour in the water (I use about 2 cups / 480 mL at this stage) along with the soaked and drained lentils, 1 teaspoon kosher salt (use ~ half for sea salt/table salt), and black pepper to taste.
 Stir to combine.

 - Bring the dal to a boil.
 Then lower the heat and partially cover the pan with a lid (if your lid has a small hole on top to allow steam to escape, you can fully cover the pan).
 Simmer the dal for 30 minutes, or until the lentils are fully cooked through, stirring occasionally and adding more water as needed to add adequate moisture/liquid to the dal.NOTE: Depending on your lentil variety, the cook time might vary from 25 to 35 minutes.

 - Taste the dal tadka for seasonings, adding more salt as desired.
-If desired, garnish the dal tadka with additional fresh cilantro and taste Serve with white rice and other optional toppings, if desired.
+If desired, garnish with additional fresh cilantro.
+Serve with cooked rice or flatbread on the side and, if desired, dollop with yogurt and garnish with a few red onion slices.

 Video